gaiarajan/python_how_to_package/README.md

 Then run Twine to upload.

     python3 -m twine upload dist/*

+When prompted, enter your credentials, using `__token__` as your username and your API token as the password.
+Your package should then be visible on PyPI!

 ## Installing your newly uploaded package

 To install your package and verify that it works user can use pip.
-Install your package from TestPyPI:
+Install your package from PyPI:

- -m pip install --index-url  --no-deps example-pkg-YOUR-USERNAME-HERE Make sure to specify your username in the package name!
+    -m pip install --index-url  --no-deps example-pkg-YOUR-USERNAME-HERE

+Make sure to specify your username in the package name!

-Pip will install the package.
+pip will install the package.
 You can test that it was installed correctly by importing the package.
-Run the Python interpreter (make sure you’re still in your virtualenv).

-Note that the Import Package is example_pkg regardless of what name you gave your Distribution Package in setup.py (in this case, example-pkg-YOUR-USERNAME-HERE).

-When prompted, enter your credentials, using `__token__` as your username and your API token as the password.
-Your package should then be visible on PyPI!

 **Written for CSC630 in fall 2020 by Sarah, Gaia, Nikol, and Ali**